NHS Highland: History

-March 2022, the PICT Team was awarded Highland Hero Emergency Services Hero of the Year.
+In March 2022, the PICT Team was awarded Highland Hero Emergency Services Hero of the Year.

 Training initiatives

 In 2011 NHS Highland announced it would be running a week-long "boot camp" for junior surgeons at Raigmore Hospital, Inverness.

 Prehospital Care

 NHS Highland funds and runs a specialist pre-hospital care team comprising a senior doctor and an advanced practitioner (nurse or paramedic).
 This is known as the Prehospital Immediate Care and Trauma (PICT) Team.
 The name being a play on words in relation to the Picts, the group of peoples who lived in what is now northern and eastern Scotland (north of the Firth of Forth) during Late Antiquity and the Early Middle Ages.
 The team was the winner of the 2022 Highland Heroes awards in the category of Emergency Services.

 PICT currently operates 12 hours per day, seven days a week, responding to around 150 patients a month.
 The PICT Team responds by land to major trauma (as an integrated part of the Scottish Trauma Network) and critically unwell patients in the Highlands of Scotland.
 The doctor on the PICT Care will also assume the role of the medical incident officer when required at a major incident.
 The PICT Team have attended a variety of incidents, including aircraft crashes, road traffic collisions, stabbings, shootings and critically unwell patients.

 NHS Highland announced in early 2022 that they would defund the Inverness PICT Team, in steps which will leave the Highlands and Inverness without a seven-day physician-led enhanced care service.
 This led to the local MSP Sir Edward Mountain to campaign to save this prehospital resource from defunding.
 Mountain stated that "This pioneering service is essential when responding to major trauma incidents across the Highlands – we simply cannot afford to lose it."